FAIR Buyer Guidance

 • Confirm the report will state the intended use, valuation date, property description, methodology, and appraiser qualifications.

-• Ask your CPA or attorney how the appraisal fits the filing; the appraiser should not promise a deduction result.
+• Ask your CPA or attorney how the appraisal fits the filing.
+The appraiser should not promise a deduction result.

 Watch for common trigger situations